 Exhausted after a tiring day the participants headed over to the partnering TwinsClub, taken there in style on Land Rover shuttles who sponsored the overall Discovery Cup.
 Grilled lobsters and Belgian beer together with watching the photos of the day created a charming atmosphere in the stunning Beach House interiors.

-Finish line witnessed the same sequence of teams, making the J’s smile as they arrived first.
-Strong finish in 4th by Filip Willems followed by Martijn Buitenhuis.
+Finish line witnessed the same sequence of teams, making the 3J’s smile as they arrived first.
+There was a strong finish in 4th by Filip Willems followed by Martijn Buitenhuis.

 Race 5 started after a bit of waiting for more wind.
 Good one for #GC, MXTC, North Sea One with less current this time.
 Local Filip Willems arrived first to top mark followed by #GC, De Keizer, MXTC, 3J’s and 7 seas.
 On the downwind the top three positions remained the same, but Simon on 7 seas made it to the 4th overtaking Marco and 3J’s.